 - Repetitive Motions, like typing, or any motions of the wrist that your do over and over.
 This typically occurs when your hands are lower than your wrists.

-If you have any of the symptoms mentions you may have Carpal Tunnel Syndrome.
-If you think you may have Carpal Tunnel Syndrome, you need to have it checked and treated by a fellowship trained board certified orthopaedic hand and wrist surgeon because the symptoms can last a long time, get worse, and can even go away and return.
-The sooner diagnosed the easier Carpal Tunnel syndrome can be treated.
+If you have any of the symptoms mentions you may have carpal tunnel syndrome.
+If you think you may have carpal tunnel syndrome, you need to have it checked and treated by a board-certified, fellowship-trained orthopedic hand and wrist surgeon because the symptoms can last a long time, get worse, and can even go away and return.
+The sooner diagnosed the easier carpal tunnel syndrome can be treated.

-Treatments can range from yoga to surgery, but many fellowship trained board certified orthopaedic hand and wrist surgeons will order a steroid injection, physical therapy or home therapy with a brace to see if the symptoms go away before more testing is ordered to see if surgery is necessary to provide complete relief.
+Treatments can range from yoga to surgery, but many orthopedic hand and wrist surgeons will order a steroid injection, physical therapy or home therapy with a brace to see if the symptoms go away before more testing is ordered to see if surgery is necessary to provide complete relief.

-Carpal Tunnel Syndrome can become worse when you hold your hand and wrist in the same position for long periods of time keeping your wrist and bent either up or down.
-If your work makes it hard to keep your wrist straight then you can try some of the tips can help reduce your cold hands by:
+Carpal tunnel syndrome can become worse when you hold your hand and wrist in the same position for long periods of time keeping your wrist and bent either up or down.
+If your work makes it hard to keep your wrist straight then try some of these tips to help reduce your cold hands:

 - Take a break for 10-15 minutes every hour and stretch your hands.